The Customer Experience your Contact Center delivers is not accidental — it is the direct result of the Quality standards you choose and enforce.

-The Contact Center in the context of Customer Experience
+The Contact Center’s Role in Customer Experience

 For some organizations that can be less than 1% of Customers who utilize the Contact Center touchpoint at all.